How To Write A CNC Lathe Program?

 Before you write your program, you need to set up your CNC lathe machine.
 This involves mounting the workpiece onto the spindle and selecting the appropriate cutting tool for the job.
 You also need to set the spindle speed and feed rate, which will determine how fast the machine rotates and how quickly the cutting tool moves.

-Read More: How To Cut Left Hand Threads On A CNC Lathe?
+Read More: How To Program A Radius On A CNC Lathe?

 Most CNC lathe machines come with software that allows you to input these settings manually, or you can use pre-set values for common materials and cutting tools.